Sign In / Sign Out

 The complete thesis must be submitted for initial format approval to the Graduate College at least 10 working days prior to the defense.
 An additional two weeks must be allowed for the thesis committee chair to judge that the thesis is ready for format approval.
 It is quite helpful to check out a copy of a thesis from Hayden Library for examples of what is outlined in the format manual, a Graduate College publication on format matters which each student should obtain.
 In addition, each year the Graduate College schedules helpful workshops on thesis and dissertation preparation, and the department encourages attendance.

 Students may find it helpful to attend other oral defenses before their own is scheduled.
-Defenses are announced via e-mail in the Department of English, posted on the department website and on the fifth floor bulletin board of the language and literature building.
+Defenses are announced via e-mail in the Department of English and posted on the department website.
 It is the obligation of the candidate to observe Graduate College deadlines for both format approval and defense.

 Please be advised that you must reserve a room for your oral defense BEFORE scheduling a defense through your MyASU.
 The Graduate College defense scheduling system does not automatically schedule rooms.
-Once you know the date and time of your defense, contact Sheila Luna or Sarah Saucedo to schedule a room for your defense.
+Once you know the date and time of your defense, contact Michael Begay in the main office or complete the room scheduling form to schedule a room for your defense.
 Room scheduling can sometimes take up to three days, so please allow ample time.
 Also, please note whether you require any special room features.
 You will insert your already reserved room into the defense scheduling system along with the date, time, title, etc. Defenses must be scheduled with the Graduate College through your MyASU homepage (defense schedule tab) at least ten working days before the defense date.
 All milestones such as iPOS, exams must be completed before a defense can be scheduled.

 Oral defenses of theses and dissertations are announced in the English Department.
 A student preparing for his/her defense should send an e-mail to Sheila Luna, which will include student name, thesis/dissertation title, date, time, room, committee chair, committee members, and a brief abstract.
 The abstract should be in the body of the e-mail, not as an attachment.